-When you’re here in a Charleston beach house, you might as well do the things we here consider to be classic Lowcountry experiences.
+When you’re here in a Charleston beach house, you might as well do the things we here consider to be classic South Carolina Low country experiences.

 One of the things that make travelling fun, is to sample the cuisine and culinary traditions that are unique to the area.
 When in Rome, do as the Romans do.
 And when in the Lowcountry – get yourself to an oyster roast!